 The next step is to back up your Lightroom catalog and your images.
 This step, without a doubt, is the most important one in your list of year-end activities.
 Running a full backup is important, as it will ensure that your files for the year are in multiple locations and your data is safe.
 Keep in mind that you should always keep your data in at least 3 different locations per “3-2-1 Backup Rule“, which definitely applies to a photography workflow.
 If you don’t know where to begin, check out my Photography Backup Workflow article for more details.
-We have also covered backup in detail in our Workflow and Post-Processing course.

 Note: Make sure to close out of Lightroom before backing up your Lightroom catalog!